Skip to content

 Fintech Passport

-France’s conduct-side supervisory reporting runs on its own track, separately from the prudential and AML cycles.
-ACPR (for credit institutions, EMEs and EPs) and the AMF (for investment firms and CASPs) collect structured data on customer complaints, mediator interactions and conduct outcomes.
-The DGCCRF — the French consumer-protection authority — sits alongside on broader consumer-law matters.
-Each of the three authorities has its own intake and its own cadence.
-This piece walks through who reports what, where, and how the cycle fits next to the rest of the supervisory catalogue.
+ACPR complaints and conduct reporting runs on its own supervisory track in France, separate from the prudential and AML cycles.
+The ACPR (for credit institutions, EMEs and payment institutions) and the AMF (for investment firms and CASPs) collect structured data on customer complaints, mediator interactions and conduct outcomes, while the DGCCRF — France’s consumer-protection authority — polices the broader consumer-law layer.
+Three authorities, three intakes, three cadences, and a set of reconciliation expectations that turn a sloppy complaints log into an inspection finding.
+This piece walks through who reports what, where, and how the conduct cycle fits next to the rest of the French supervisory catalogue — with worked examples showing how the framework bites in practice.

 1. Who supervises conduct in France

-• ACPR — conduct supervision for credit institutions, EMEs, EPs, branches of foreign PSPs, and certain insurers.
-Operates the Pôle commun ACPR-AMF for cross-sectoral issues.
+• ACPR — conduct supervision for credit institutions, EMEs, payment institutions, branches of foreign PSPs, and certain insurers.
+It operates the Pôle commun ACPR-AMF for cross-sectoral customer-protection issues.

-• AMF — conduct supervision for investment firms (PSIs), CASPs, asset managers, financial advisers
+• AMF — conduct supervision for investment firms (PSIs), CASPs, asset managers and financial advisers.

-• DGCCRF — Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes — the French consumer-protection authority.
-Engages on broader consumer-law matters that touch financial services (advertising, contractual fairness, marketing practices).
+• DGCCRF — the Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes, France’s general consumer-protection and market-surveillance authority.
+It engages on consumer-law matters that touch financial services: advertising, contractual fairness, marketing practices.

-• Code monétaire et financier — conduct rules and reporting obligations for credit institutions, EMEs, EPs
+• Code monétaire et financier — conduct rules and reporting obligations for credit institutions, EMEs and payment institutions.

-• Code de la consommation — French consumer-protection rules layered on top of EU consumer-credit and unfair-terms directives
+• Code de la consommation — French consumer-protection rules layered on top of the EU consumer-credit and unfair-terms directives.

-• AMF Règlement Général and Doctrines — investment-services conduct rules and reporting
+• AMF Règlement Général and Doctrine — investment-services conduct rules and reporting.

 • Product or service category